Hong Kong Braces For Massive Weekend Protests

 Saturday marks five years since the start of the pro-democracy Umbrella Movement that unsuccessfully sought free and open elections in Hong Kong, a former British colony that reverted to Chinese control in 1997.

 The movement got its name after activists used umbrellas to protect themselves from police who fired tear gas and pepper spray at the protesters.
-It is also the final weekend ahead of Tuesday's 70th anniversary of the founding of the People's Republic of China.
+It is also the weekend leading up to Tuesday's 70th anniversary of the founding of the People's Republic of China.

 Combined, both events are expected to draw massive crowds on Saturday as protesters vent their frustration with Hong Kong government, which pro-democracy activists see as firmly under Beijing's control.